 Bear: The Bear rank is for third grade (or age 9) boys and girls.
 To earn the Bear badge, a scout must complete six required Bear adventures and one of the thirteen Bear elective adventures.
 These requirements are somewhat more difficult and challenging than those for Wolf rank.

 Webelos: This program is for fourth and fifth grade (or age 10 and 11) boys and girls.
 WEBELOS stands for “WE’ll BE LOyal Scouts”.
 A scout may begin working on the Webelos badge as soon as they join a Webelos den.
 To earn the Webelos badge, a scout must complete five required Webelos adventures and two elective Webelos adventures.
 To earn their Arrow of Light, a scout must complete the four required AOL adventures and another three elective adventures.
 As a scout completes the requirements found in the Webelos Scout Book, they will work on activity badges, attend meetings, and become familiar with the Boy Scout requirements—all leading to the Arrow of Light Award.

 The Pack consists of the Dens and their Families.
 Pack 316 meets monthly for a Pack meeting and also schedules special activities throughout the year.
 The Pack serves as a vehicle for parent and family involvement in scouting.

 The Pack Committee consists of volunteer adults who are charged with managing the Pack and its programs.
 Parents are encouraged to volunteer to serve on the Committee and attend regular meetings.
 Meeting dates are shown on the Pack Calendar.
 The Committee Chairperson and the Cubmaster lead the group in planning and organizing the Pack program.
 The Committee is also responsible for maintaining Pack funds and planning its budget.

-Click here for a generic organizational chart that contains detailed descriptions of all leadership roles associated with a Cub Scout pack.
+Click here for descriptions of the leadership roles associated with a Cub Scout pack.